LaryngectomyComplete laryngectomy; Partial laryngectomy

 You will need to stay in the hospital for several days after surgery.

-You can use warm compresses to reduce pain around your cut.
-Your nurse will give you pain medicine.
+You can use warm compresses to reduce pain around your incisions.
+You will get pain medicine.

 You will receive nutrition through an IV (a tube that goes into a vein) and tube feedings.
 Tube feedings are given through a tube that goes through your nose and into your esophagus (feeding tube).

-Your trachea drain will be removed in 2 to 3 days.
+Your drain may be removed in 2 to 3 days.
 You will be taught how to care for your tracheostomy tube and stoma.
-You will learn how to safely shower and swim.
+You will learn how to safely shower.
 You must be careful not to let water enter through your stoma.

 Speech rehabilitation with a speech therapist will help you relearn how to speak.